slack-ruby/slack-ruby-bot-server/README.md

 ### Run Your Own

-You can use the [sample application](sample_app) to bootstrap your project and start adding slack command handlers on top of this code.
+You can use one of the [sample applications](sample_apps) to bootstrap your project and start adding slack command handlers on top of this code.
 A database is required to store teams.

 ### MongoDB